About MMHP

 Our Mission

-Our mission is to improve the health status of Maine’s seasonal workers and their families by providing culturally appropriate care and services.
+Our mission is to improve the health status of Maine’s seasonal workers and their families.

 Our Patients

-Migrant and seasonal farmworkers (MSFWs) are one of our country’s most invisible populations.
-The health status of MSFWs is often compromised due to the physically demanding nature of their work, the potential for substandard housing, little to no access to care, and geographic isolation.
-Most MSFWs live below the poverty line, lack health insurance, experience interruptions in their medical care, and may not have access to entitlements/programs because of immigration status.
-MSFWs also face a lack of culturally and linguistically appropriate services and may be unfamiliar with the local health system or other resources.
+Those who work in the agricultural industry can be compromised due to the physically demanding nature of their work, the potential for substandard housing, little to no access to care, and geographic isolation.
+Many folks who work in agriculture live below the poverty line, lack health insurance, and experience interruptions in their medical care.

-In the face of these challenges and barriers, farmworkers are resilient.
+In the face of these challenges and barriers, agricultural workers are resilient.
 They contribute to our lives and health not only through the work of harvesting our fruits and vegetables, but also through their presence in our communities.
-At MMHP our goals include making farmworkers feel welcome in Maine for as long as they are here, supporting them in addressing their healthcare needs, and working to change the healthcare system that often ignores and excludes farmworkers and other seasonal workers.
+At MMHP our goals include making agricultural workers feel welcome in Maine for as long as they are here, supporting them in addressing their healthcare needs, and working to improve the healthcare system.

 Our Services